purduesigbots/pros/STYLEGUIDE.md

  * \param other_parameter_name
  *        The parameter description
  *
- * \return The description of the return value
+ * \return The description of the return value, if this is longer than one line
- */
+ * then it will wrap around under the return statement */
 ```